carlolars/zha-device-handlers/README.md

 ## Managing dependencies

-Running `uv sync` will install all packets using the locked version in the `uv.lock` file.
+Running `uv sync` will install all packages using the locked version in the `uv.lock` file.
 The setup script will do this for you.

 The `dev` dependency group is installed by default by `uv sync`.
 The `ci` dependency group is for CI only packages.